timoschick/pet/README.md

     --logits_file LOGITS_FILE

 where `DATA_DIR`, `MODEL_TYPE`, `MODEL_NAME`, `TASK_NAME` and `LOGITS_FILE` are as before and `FINAL_OUTPUT_DIR` is the dir in which the final model and its evaluation result are saved.

+### iPET Training and Evaluation

+🚨 iPET is still unter active development and has not yet been thoroughly tested.
+If you encounter any errors, please let us know! 🚨

+For iteratively training multiple generations of iPET models, the script `create_ipet_training_set.py` can be used to generate training sets of increasing size.
+However, the easiest way to train an iPET model is to use `scripts/ipet.sh` as follows:

+1) Train a regular PET model as described in the previous section.
+You only need to run the first step ("Training Individual PVP Models").
+2) Move to the `scripts` directory and run `./ipet.sh TASK_NAME DATA_DIR OUTPUT_DIR TRAIN_EXAMPLES` where `TASK_NAME`, `DATA_DIR`, `OUTPUT_DIR` and `TRAIN_EXAMPLES` are as before.
+For each generation `X`, this will create a new directory `OUTPUT_DIR-iX`.
+The final model and all evaluation files will be stored in a directory `OUTPUT_DIR-iX-distilled`.
+Note that the script currently only supports four tasks and training with 10, 50 or 100 examples.

 ## 🐶 Train your own PET